Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels: Analysis of the Coupled Spin Otto Cycle

 In conclusion: the temperature gap in $T_{a}$ appears due to the fact that, for large enough coupling $J$, the work function $f(h, J, T)$ becomes single-peaked in $h/T$.
 Physically, this occurs because, for large $J$, the ground state of this model becomes the level $-8J$, which does not contribute to the work exchanges in the adiabatic strokes, but which contains more and more of the system's population as $T \rightarrow 0$.
 The appearance of this gap can therefore be argued to be a quantum effect, since such a population accumulation in a single discrete state does not happen in classical systems.

 It is worth emphasizing that, in the demonstration of Result 2, we only made use of properties (\ref{eq:gpositive})-(\ref{eq:gscaling}) of the work function, and not of the specific form of $f(h, J, T)$.
 Since these are quite generic, we can expect that other, more complex models with similar characteristics will also exhibit a temperature gap where no engine operation is possible.
-An interesting open problem is to investigate more carefully to what extent properties such as Eqs. (\ref{eq:gpositive})-(\ref{eq:gscaling}) are mandated by general constraints such as the Second Law, irrespective of the details of the Hamiltonian.\footnote{For example: note that, in the demonstration above, the only place where property (\ref{eq:gscaling}) was required was to prove $T_{a1}< T_{b0}$.
+An interesting open problem is to investigate more carefully to what extent properties such as Eqs. (\ref{eq:gpositive})-(\ref{eq:gscaling}) are mandated by general constraints such as the Second Law, irrespective of the details of the Hamiltonian.
+For example: note that, in the demonstration above, the only place where property (\ref{eq:gscaling}) was required was to prove $T_{a1}< T_{b0}$.
 In the absence of this property, a direct gap would still exist, but it might be entirely within the region where $T_{a} > T_{b}$.
-This would, however, imply an engine existing for $T_{a} = T_{b}$, which is forbidden by the Second Law, as discussed in the main text.
-We therefore conclude that, if a system satisfies properties (\ref{eq:gpositive})-(\ref{eq:monoty}), the Second Law requires it must also satisfy property (\ref{eq:gscaling}). }
+This would, however, imply an engine existing for $T_{a} = T_{b}$, which is forbidden by the Second Law, for we would be extracting positive work from a single thermal reservoir.
+We therefore conclude that, if a system satisfies properties (\ref{eq:gpositive})-(\ref{eq:monoty}), the Second Law \emph{requires} it to also satisfy property (\ref{eq:gscaling}).